Overview

 Contact the Addressing Department for a Name Change Application

 Staff will explain the name change process to you and review your proposed name to confirm it is consistent with naming guidelines.
 Staff will provide you with a Name Change Request.
-This application must be used to canvass current property owners along the street. -
+This application must be used to canvas current property owners along the street. -

 Canvas your neighbors by going door-to-door